 Tinne Zenner (she/her, b.1986) is a visual artist, filmmaker and programmer based in Copenhagen.
-Working with analogue film, 3D renderings and spatial installation, her work moves between the cinema and exhibition space while exploring the structures, in which layers of history, politics and collective memory are embedded.
+Working with analogue film, 3D renderings and spatial installation, her work moves between the cinema and exhibition space while exploring the structures, in which layers of history, geopolitics and collective memory are embedded.

 Her films have been shown at a number of international film festivals including New York Film Festival, CPH:DOX, Courtisane, Oberhausen, EMAF, Rencontres Internationales Paris/Berlin, Image Forum Tokyo and EXiS Seoul, and her installation work exhibited at museums and galleries internationally at Reykjavik Art Museum, Nuuk Art Museum, Greenland National Museum, Gothenburg Kunsthal, BOZAR Centre for Fine Arts Brussels and locally at Kunsthal Kongegaarden, Møstings Hus, Overgaden - Institute of Contemporary Art, Kunsthal Charlottenborg and Fotografisk Center in Denmark.